sriman2003/Trivial-Shell/README.md

 The comments throughout the main.rs file describe my steps to implementing each part of tsh2.0.
 The video/presentation/demonstration should further detail the functionality of tsh2.0 as well as how I implemented it.

 ### Running TSH2.0
+The first step is to get the current release of Rust via rustup.
+Follow the super quick installation guide at https://doc.rust-lang.org/cargo/getting-started/installation.html.

 After cloning the repository onto your local machine, navigate to the main directory.
-Use the command **cargo run** in the command line.
-This should retrieve the required dependencies and run the shell.
+Use the command **cargo build** in the command line.
+This should retrieve the required dependencies.
+After, run the command **cargo run** to start the shell.
 That's it!